gpoliko/jekyll-boilerplate/README.md

 # Jekyll Boilerplate
-My Jekyll boilerplate for a simple blog site which I will use to document my personal learning journey, utilizing the minimal-mistakes-jekyll theme.
+My Jekyll boilerplate for a simple blog site for documenting my personal learning journey.
+Utilizing the minimal-mistakes-jekyll theme.

 <br/>

 **NOTE BEFORE PROCEEDING:**
 > *I am still navigating **Jekyll**, the **Liquid** templating language and the **minimal-mistakes-jekyll** theme, so this boilerplate will be incredibly basic.
-For more configuration info, please seee the [Useful info](#useful-info) section.*
+For more configuration info, please see the [Useful info](#useful-info) section.*

 ---
 ## Contents